XDeFi-tech/docs-new/developers/extension-evms.md

 let web3 = window.xfi && window.xfi.ethereum && new Web3(window.xfi.ethereum);

 if (!web3) {
-  // XDEFI is not injected
+  // Ctrl (fka XDEFI) is not injected
 }
 ```